-- Some data centers and repositories require those using their services to adopt a particular licence.
+- Some data centers and repositories require those using their services to adopt a particular license.

 Check for local policy or institutional obligations

-- Some institutions have their own licences for research conducted at the institution.
+- Some institutions have their own licenses for research conducted at the institution.

 Consider multiple-licensing if your obligations are non-exclusive

-- If you are obliged to use a certain licence that is non-exclusive, you can consider providing an additional version of your research under a different licence.
+- If you are obliged to use a certain license that is non-exclusive, you can consider providing an additional version of your research under a different license.